The New Mexico Fair Pay for Women Act

 March, 2013, Governor Martinez signed into Law, The New Mexico Fair Pay for Women Act (FPWA) that “expands upon federal laws to protect women’s rights to be paid equal wages for equal work and creates a state-based remedy for women who discover they have been paid less than their male co-workers for performing the same work” Southwest Women’s Law Center

-As part of our Public Policy Impact Grant continuing commitment AAUW New Mexico members will be presenting informational presentations on NM-FPWA to clubs and organizations in New Mexico communities, and distributing informational handouts and placards for display in businesses.
+At some future date as part of our Public Policy Impact Grant continuing commitment AAUW New Mexico members will be presenting informational presentations on NM-FPWA to clubs and organizations in New Mexico communities, and distributing informational handouts and placards for display in businesses.
 Members of the Impact Grant steering committee have prepared a presentation script, resource materials handouts, brochures and placards for distribution at these events.